tphippen/RepData_PeerAssessment1/PA1_template.md

 2. What was the average daily activity pattern?
 (Missing values not imputed)

+3. What was the mean total number of steps taken per day?
+(Missing values
+imputed)

-3. Are there differences in activity patterns between weekdays and weekends?
+4. Are there differences in activity patterns between weekdays and weekends?
 (Missing values imputed)

 ## Loading and preprocessing the data